 Autoimmune Disease Resource is a guide that helps about 50 million Americans afflicted with autoimmune diseases.

-The breakdown of 50 million Americans that have autoimmune disease is equivalent to 1 out of 5 Americans having autoimmune disease.
+The breakdown of 50 million Americans that have the autoimmune disease is equivalent to 1 out of 5 Americans having an autoimmune disease.

 That means one person out of every five people you know most likely has an autoimmune disease.